 Adult patients have also indicated many other positive results from chiropractic care, including:

 Chiropractic has come a long way since its beginnings.
-Due to its success in treating back and neck problems and as a consequence of changing approaches and recent research, chiropractic has become more accepted and is currently considered by many to be a piece of mainstream Western medicine.
+Due to its success in treating back and neck problems and changing approaches and recent research, chiropractic has become more accepted.
+It is currently considered by many to be a piece of mainstream Western medicine.
 Many hospitals finally have chiropractors on staff.
-Chiropractors recognized by the court system as expert witnesses inside their field.
+The court system recognizes chiropractors as expert witnesses inside their field.

 To Live, you must Move.
 To Love, you must Move.
 To Matter, you must Move as God Intended.